 The Illinois LLM program is designed to prepare students with or without any prior legal training to excel in their professional careers.

-- Commercial Law and Trade
+- Corporate Law, Commercial Law and Trade

-- Corporate and Finance Law
+- International and Comparative Law

 - Justice, Democracy, and Legal Rights

 - U.S. Legal Practice Skills (only available for third-semester LLM students)